Troper... we need to talk.

 - The ClickHole quiz "Which Character From 'The Office' Are You?" appears to be a normal quiz on the menus of the website, with its thumbnail being a cast shot for the show.
 Upon actually taking the quiz, however, the heading image is instead a group of people sitting at a table.
 It turns out these people are staging an intervention for your drinking problem, yet the article is still formatted like a quiz, with the group's statements as the "questions" and your responses as the "answers".
 The results you get in the quiz are "Michael Scott" (the description of which has nothing to do with the character, focusing more on your drinking), "Roy Anderson" (which the description makes parallels between his drinking problems and yours), "Kelly Kapoor" (which gives a straight character description before pleading you to stop drinking), and "Your Addiction".

-- On Cinema: Tim's friends attempt this in season 8 episode 8 after Tim gets burned all over his body after sleeping after smoking a device given to him by Dr San to which he is addicted.
+- On Cinema: Tim's friends attempt this in season 8 episode 8 after Tim smokes an addictive device from Dr San, then gets burns all over his body after sleeping.
 Tim refuses to listen to them and orders them to leave.